Product documentation

 If the warehouse has a large size, there could be multiple gates or addresses to which a vendor should ship to.

-Therefor, Advanced Warehouse Management adds functionality to select a deliver-to-address per vendor and warehouse.
+Therefor, Warehouse Management adds functionality to select a deliver-to-address per vendor and warehouse.
 Only valid addresses for this warehouse or the site of the warehouse can be selected.

 This address will be defaulted when a purchase order header is created or generated for this warehouse, and when a purchase order line is entered or generated for this warehouse, or when the warehouse is changed.